Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-6BahsrvlPJs.md

 ---
-title: "Q&A: Will we be able to colour Vehicles and Personal Containers after the Engine Update?"
+title: "December 15th, 2020 Livestream Q&A: Will we be able to colour Vehicles and Personal Containers after the Engine Update?"
 date: "2020-12-15"
 layout: transcript
 topics: